-- Before you start the work, make sure you shut down the OS, turn off the main power to the equipment, and wait for at least one minute. - Allocate sufficient clearance for maintenance work.
+- Before you start the work, make sure you shut down the OS, unplug the power cord from the outlet, and wait for at least one minute. - Allocate sufficient clearance for maintenance work.
 Carry out the work on a flat surface.
 (See "1.2.2 Installation".) - When you tighten or remove a screw, use a Phillips screwdriver (JIS #2) to avoid stripping the head. - When you tighten a screw, drive the screw along the axis of the tapped hole without adding too much torque in order to avoid damaging the thread.

-(2) Installing and removing a DVD drive
+(2) Removing a DVD drive